TIPs to install

 This method is offered by Dave Head / K8DH for installing his 4 element Steppir.

-part of your antenna.
-Here is a summary of the steps David
+Here is a summary of the steps David used, they are generally applicable to the

 A - Tilt the tower and use a carpenter's level to be sure it is level.